himbeer-toni/WebGit/README.md

    make
    ```
    again, as it will re-create the setuid-copy only
-   if the original binary was updated.[^1]
+   if the original binary was updated.[^paranoid]
-   [^1]:If you're paranoid to have an updated setuid-copy whenever the is a new one, you could set up a cronjob running `make suidbin` as frequent as you wish.
+   [^paranoid]:If you're paranoid to have an updated setuid-copy whenever the is a new one, you could set up a cronjob running `make suidbin` as frequent as you wish.

 ## Security Notes